 It does seem that paying shipping costs is a shock for your customers…so you should take care to alleviate it.
-Maybe you cannot afford free shipping like Chubbiesshorts but take a hint from Macy’s and offer free shipping with conditions (set a minimum cart value or a minimum number of products).
+Maybe you cannot afford free shipping like Chubbiesshorts or Amazon but take a hint from Macy’s and offer free shipping with conditions (set a minimum cart value or a minimum number of products).

 Though, bear in mind that triple-digits prices can intimidate your customers as the research conducted by Lynda Bustos shows below.
 If you can afford it, it is recommended to set as minimum value for free shipping the highest double digit as Macy’s does: the magic 99.
 If the total cost of the purchase = or > than 99, offer free shipping.